ttsim-dev/ttsim/docs/geps/gep-07.md

    }
    ```

-   Note that we set several variables to scalars.
-E.g., we do not consider self-employed
+   All *leaves* of the tree are either column names in the data or scalars.
+E.g., we do
-   people, pensioners, or people with (substitutive) private health insurance.
+   not consider self-employed people, pensioners, or people with (substitutive) private
+   health insurance.
+Instead of requiring some default value in the data, we can simply
+   use a scalar value in the mapper.

    *Note:* We picked an example with little, but not zero, complexity.
 The amount of
    inputs is simply necessary because public long term care insurance contributions